SoraAsc/Unity-Projects/README.md

 # **Details**

-- My focus is on the implementation of the functionalities so most of the aseets will not be my own.
+- My focus will be on implementing the features, so most of the assets will not be mine.

 # **Downloads**